000Nelson000/Gitub-Getting-and-cleaning-data-project-assignement/CodeBook.md

 --------------------|------------
 `Target_activity`   | Average value for this column,character
-`Subject`   | Average value for this column,integer `TimeBodyAccelerometerelerometerMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerStdX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerStdY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerStdZ`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMeanX`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMeanY`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMeanZ`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerStdX`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerStdY`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkStdX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkStdY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkStdZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeMeanX`   | Average value for this column,numeric `TimeBodyGyroscopescopeMeanY`   | Average value for this column,numeric `TimeBodyGyroscopescopeMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeStdX`   | Average value for this column,numeric `TimeBodyGyroscopescopeStdY`   | Average value for this column,numeric `TimeBodyGyroscopescopeStdZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMeanX`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMeanY`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkStdX`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkStdY`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMagStd`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMagMean`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMagStd`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMagStd`   | Average value for this column,numeric `TimeBodyGyroscopescopeMagMean`   | Average value for this column,numeric `TimeBodyGyroscopescopeMagStd`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMagMean`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkStdZ`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMeanX`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMeanY`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMeanZ`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeStdX`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeStdY`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeJerkMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeJerkMagStd`   | Average value for this column,numeric
+`Subject`   | Average value for this column,integer `TimeBodyAccelerometerelerometerelerometerMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerStdX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerStdY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerStdZ`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerMeanX`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerMeanY`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerMeanZ`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerStdX`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerStdY`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkStdX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkStdY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkStdZ`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeMeanX`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeMeanY`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeStdX`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeStdY`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeStdZ`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkMeanX`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkMeanY`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkStdX`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkStdY`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerMagStd`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerMagMean`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerelerometerMagStd`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerelerometerJerkMagStd`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeMagMean`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeMagStd`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkMagMean`   | Average value for this column,numeric `TimeBodyGyroscopescopescopeJerkMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkStdZ`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeMeanX`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeMeanY`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeMeanZ`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeStdX`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeStdY`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerelerometerJerkMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeJerkMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopescopescopeJerkMagStd`   | Average value for this column,numeric